Orbital resonance: Plutino resonances

 One consequence of these resonances is that a separation of at least 30 AU is maintained when Pluto crosses Neptune's orbit.
-The minimum separation between the two bodies overall is 17 AU, while the minimum separation between Pluto and Uranus is just 11 AU (see Pluto's orbit for detailed explanation and graphs).
+The minimum separation between the two bodies over two Pluto periods is 17 AU (occurring near Pluto's aphelion), while the minimum separation between Pluto and Uranus is only 11 AU, though currently they only get to 15 AU separation (see Pluto's orbit for detailed explanation and graphs).

-The next largest body in a similar 2:3 resonance with Neptune, called a plutino, is the probable dwarf planet Orcus.
+Bodies in a similar 2:3 resonance with Neptune are called a plutinos.
+The next largest after Pluto is the dwarf planet Orcus.
 Orcus has an orbit similar in inclination and eccentricity to Pluto's.
-However, the two are constrained by their mutual resonance with Neptune to always be in opposite phases of their orbits; Orcus is thus sometimes described as the "anti-Pluto".
+However, the two are constrained by their resonances with Neptune to be far apart.

 Naiad:Thalassa 73:69 resonance

-Neptune's innermost moon, Naiad, is in a 73:69 fourth-order resonance with the next outward moon, Thalassa.
-As it orbits Neptune, the more inclined Naiad successively passes Thalassa twice from above and then twice from below, in a cycle that repeats every ~21.5 Earth days.
+Neptune's innermost moon, Naiad, is in a 73:69 fourth-order resonance (meaning four conjunctions per cycle) with the next outward moon, Thalassa.
+As it orbits Neptune, the more inclined Naiad successively passes Thalassa twice further north and then twice further south, in a cycle that repeats about every 21.5 Earth days.
 The two moons are about 3540 km apart when they pass each other.
-Although their orbital radii differ by only 1850 km, Naiad swings ~2800 km above or below Thalassa's orbital plane at closest approach.
-As is common, this resonance stabilizes the orbits by maximizing separation at conjunction, but it is unusual for the role played by orbital inclination in facilitating this avoidance in a case where eccentricities are minimal.
+Although their orbital radii differ by only 1850 km, Naiad swings ~2800 km north or south of Thalassa's orbital plane at closest approach.
+As is common, this resonance stabilizes the orbits by avoiding close approach at conjunction, but it is unusual for the role played by orbital inclination in facilitating this avoidance in a case where eccentricities are almost zero.